 What happens to my Retirement Savings Account(s) if I die?

 In the event of your death, as an active member of CERS, the value of your Retirement Savings Account(s) will be become payable to your beneficiaries.
 There may be an additional lump sum and spouses pension payable.
 Please refer to your member booklet.
 Under the Trust, the Trustee have absolute discretion as to who a Death Benefit is payable.

 Subject to Revenue limits, part of the benefit (approximately four times your salary) could be payable as a lump sum.
 The balance (if any) would be payable in the form of pension(s) to your Beneficiaries.
-You may if you wish fill out the Nomination Form click here) to assist the Trustee in exercising this discretion.
+You may if you wish fill out the Nomination Form (available on our Forms page), to assist the Trustee in exercising this discretion.
 The Nomination Form would not however be binding on the Trustee.

 When can I retire?

 Normal retirement age is any time between the ages of 60 and 70.
 Please refer to your booklet for the normal retirement age of your Employers sponsored arrangement.
 It may be possible to take early retirement at any time from the age of 50.
 If you are a Proprietary Director and you wish to retire before age 60, it will be necessary to sever your connections with the Company before the Revenue will allow you to take the early retirement benefits.

 Can I take a lump sum?